-If you withdraw, either officially or unofficially, a withdrawal calculation will be performed to determine the amount of aid that you must repay to the financial aid accounts based on the Federal, State, and institutional withdrawal policy.
+If you withdraw, either officially or unofficially, a withdrawal calculation will be performed to determine the amount of aid that you must repay to the financial aid program(s) based on the Federal, State, and institutional withdrawal policy.
 The repayment amount will be determined by the date of official or unofficial withdrawal and the type of financial aid received.
-For an explanation of the policy, see the fact sheet titled Return of Title IV Funds available in the Enrollment Services Office.

 If you received funds for which you were not eligible, you will receive a bill from the Business Office for repayment of those funds.
 If you have any student loans, your loan servicer will be notified of the change in your enrollment status.
 In keeping the terms of your loan promissory note, notify your loan servicer regarding any change in address or enrollment status.

 In most circumstances, financial aid funds cannot be disbursed after withdrawal, except for work-study wages already earned.
-If you plan to return to Montana Tech in a subsequent term during the award year, be sure to notify the Enrollment Processing Office.
+If you plan to return to Montana Tech in a subsequent term during the award year, be sure to notify the Financial Aid personnel.

 We have experienced and well-trained staff available on walk-in or appointment basis to assist you.
-Office hours are from 8:00 a.m. - 4:00 p.m. weekdays.
+Office hours are from 7:30 a.m. - 5:00 p.m. weekdays.
 Please don't hesitate to visit our office, phone us, send us e-mail, or fax us with your questions.
-We’re here to help.
+We're here to help:

 1300 West Park Street